cnguyen75/concert-finder/README.md

 2. Enure that you have downloaded the Streamlit python package.
 You may run the following code in the command line to do so:

     `pip install streamlit`
+    'pip install streamlit-aggrid'

     Alternatively, you may follow the instructions [here](https://docs.streamlit.io/get-started/installation).

-3. Run the following code in your command line to open up our project in your default browser:
+4. Run the following code in your command line to open up our project in your default browser:

     `streamlit run event_finder.py`